CEREBRAL CONTUSIONS, DIFFUSE AXONAL INJURY, AND THE SHAKEN BABY SYNDROME

 DIFFUSE AXONAL INJURY (TRAUMATIC AXONAL INJURY)

-Diffuse axonal injury (DAI) is a special traumatic lesion, which occurs most frequently in motor vehicle accidents and following blows to the unsupported head.
-In the course of such injuries, the cerebrum goes into a back and forth gliding motion, pivoting around the upper brainstem.
-The brainstem, together with the cerebellum, is held firmly fixed by the tentorium, and the falx prevents side-to-side motion.
-Axons are stretched but do not snap from this injury; their sudden deformation causes changes in the axonal cytoskeleton (compaction of neurofilaments, fracture of microtubules) that lead to an arrest of the fast axoplasmic flow.
-Components of this flow, including mitochondria and other organelles, accumulate proximal to the lesion and cause axonal swellings (spheroids).
+White matter injury is an integral component of TBI.
+Diffuse axonal injury (DAI) is a special traumatic WM lesion, which occurs most frequently in motor vehicle accidents and following blows to the unsupported head.
+In the course of such injuries, the cerebrum goes into a back-and-forth gliding motion, pivoting around the upper brainstem.
+The brainstem and together the cerebellum are held firmly fixed by the tentorium, and the falx prevents side-to-side motion.
+Axons are stretched and some may snap from this initial injury; their sudden deformation causes a wide range of changes in the axonal cytoskeleton and axolemma, including compaction of neurofilaments and fracture of microtubules that lead to an arrest of the fast axoplasmic flow.
+Components of this flow, including mitochondria and other organelles, accumulate proximal to the lesion and causeaxonal swellings (spheroids).
+Concurrent rupture of small blood vessels causes microbleeds.
 Some axons with mild lesions probably recover but many eventually rupture.
 It takes several hours from trauma to axonal rupture.
 Influx of calcium through the stretched axolemma probably initiates the process that leads to the formation of spheroids.
 Mitochondrial dysfunction and neuroinflammation contribute to the local tissue injury.
 Ruptured axons undergo Wallerian degeneration leading to loss of neurological function.
 Loss of axons may lead to dying back of neurons.
 Thus, DAI is a multifaceted process that evolves over time.
-The swellings are located at nodes of Ranvier where the axolemma is more liable to deform because there is no myelin.
+The swellings are located adjacent to nodes of Ranvier where the axolemma is more liable to deform because there is no myelin.
 Brain damage is most severe along midline structures (corpus callosum, brainstem) where the shear forces are greatest, and at the cortex-white matter junction because of the change in the consistency of brain tissue.

 Clinically, patients with severe DAI become unconscious immediately after the injury and either remain comatose or go into a persistent vegetative state.
 In severe TBI, DAI is compounded by widespread vascular injury and other traumatic lesions which cause cerebral edema and HIE.